freqtrade/freqtrade/docs/strategy-callbacks.md

 !!!
 Note "About stake size"
     Using fixed stake size means it will be the amount used for the first order, just like without position adjustment.
     If you wish to buy additional orders with DCA, then make sure to leave enough funds in the wallet for that.
-    Using 'unlimited' stake amount with DCA orders requires you to also implement the `custom_stake_amount()` callback to avoid allocating all funds to the initial order.
+    Using `"unlimited"` stake amount with DCA orders requires you to also implement the `custom_stake_amount()` callback to avoid allocating all funds to the initial order.

 !!!
 Warning "Stoploss calculation"
     Stoploss is still calculated from the initial opening price, not averaged price.